| When I went looking for a 44 front end to

 and pinion set you would need to set the gears and shim them properly

-so the pinion sits right on the ring.
 While it was apart I took the opportunity to have a close look at all

 the bearings for scoring and for general wear.
 As I had mentioned earlier,